logto-io/docs/docs/docs/recipes/deployment/README.md

 nginx -s reload
 ```

 You are all set.
-Open the browser and visit your domain URL, you should be able to see Logto welcome page.
+Open the browser and visit `https://admin.your-domain.com`, you should be able to see Logto welcome page.

 ## How can I upgrade Logto safely?